jundalisay/superblist/content/en/social/cycles/japan.md

 An easy proof is the [Vision Fund of Softbank](/social/economics/last-capitalist) which invests in non-Japanese companies like WeWork and Uber, and the [huge overseas investments by Japanese banks](https://www.japantimes.co.jp/news/2020/06/18/business/economy-business/banks-overseas-investments/) before and after the pandemic

 {{< q a="Adam-Smith" >}}
-<p>In a country fully peopled.. the competition for employment would necessarily be so great as to reduce the wages of labour..
-In a country fully stocked in proportion to all the business it had to transact.. the competition.. would everywhere be as great, and consequently the ordinary profit as low as possible.</p>
+In a country fully peopled.. the competition for employment would necessarily be so great as to reduce the wages of labour..
+In a country fully stocked in proportion to all the business it had to transact.. the competition.. would everywhere be as great, and consequently the ordinary profit as low as possible
-<cite>Adam Smith</cite>
 {{< /q >}}